dimitri/tapoueh.org/content/post/2019/09/psql-connection-strings.md

 my `~/.psqlrc` file to integrate [pspg](https://github.com/okbob/pspg) as the pager, and will probably do write-up about that later.

-Meanwhile, check-out my book [The Arf of PostgreSQL](https://theartofpostgresql.com), you can register to get a **free** sample with many other good SQL techniques to improve your developer skills!
+Meanwhile, check-out my book [The Art of PostgreSQL](https://theartofpostgresql.com), you can register to get a **free** sample with many other good SQL techniques to improve your developer skills!